populationgenomics/talos-azure-deploy/README.md

 ## Prepare the input data needed by the pipeline

+TODO - update with more flexible naming conventions

 The Talos pipeline has three required data inputs and one optional data input:
 - A block-compressed VCF file containing the genetic variants to be analyzed
 - The corresponding index file for the VCF file